MattClarkson/CMakeCatchTemplate/README.md

 As mentioned in lectures, CMake will find 3rd party libraries using either
   1. a FindModule.cmake included within CMake's distribution, e.g. Boost
   2. a custom made FindModule.cmake, e.g. Eigen
-  3. using Module_DIR variable, e.g. OpenCV
+  3. using CMAKE_PREFIX_PATH and 'config mode' e.g. OpenCV

 (where Module is the name of your module, e.g. OpenCV, Boost).